B. V. R. Subrahmanyam: Chief Secretary of Jammu and Kashmir

 In August 2020, B. V. R. Subrahmanyam, while speaking to some journalists, had said that "J&K was a 'broken state' — the governance was broken badly, there was no system, no rules, and decay began a long time ago.
 Not a single soul had cried over detention of political and separatist leaders in August last year, when Centre scrapped J&K’s status".
 He drew a lot of flak for this from politicians in Kashmir, including the Jammu and Kashmir Apni Party who asked the Chief Secretary to remain "apolitical".
 Under Subrahmanyam, the first year of the Union Territory of Jammu and Kashmir oversaw the funding of 2,273 infrastructure projects worth Rs 5,979 crore, which had been pending for the past 5–10 years, were sanctioned and 506 completed.

 CEO of NITI Aayog

-Subramanyam serves as the CEO of NITI Aayog, the policy think tank of the Government of India.
+Subramanyam is the CEO of NITI Aayog, the policy think tank of the Government of India.
 In his role, he has been instrumental in shaping various initiatives and policies to drive India's growth and development.
 One significant program he unveiled is the "Growth Hub" initiative, aimed at tapping the economic potential of 20 Indian cities to drive urban growth.
 This program is designed to foster collaboration between cities, enhance competitiveness, and promote sustainable urban development.
 Subramanyam's leadership at NITI Aayog reflects a commitment to innovative governance and strategic planning, aligning with the broader goals of the Indian government to achieve inclusive growth and sustainable development.